abarisain/dmix/README.md

 Obviously, PMix for their work on the original application.
 There is not much of PMix left, but their core code is still here.

-Everybody who blogged about MPDroid, allowing it to gain a large userbase.
+Everybody who blogged about Mupeace, allowing it to gain a large userbase.
 Mopidy, for working with me on the search support.

 #### Developpers

 There are a lot of people here.
-Developpers who crossed my path now and then, working on mpdroid and fixing some things.
+Developpers who crossed my path now and then, working on Mupeace and fixing some things.
 This project wouldn't be the same without you !

 [Kent Gustavsson](https://github.com/orrche) - Cleaned up a lot of PMix's old bugged core and polished the interface.
 Huge refactoring work on the activities.